huiquanR/RCodes/README.md

-# Version: Sep/09/2020
+# Version: Sep 9, 2020

 - Welcome.
-This page contains some commonly used codes for social science research.
+This folder contains some commonly used codes, examples and tips for R users in social science.
 I am only an entry-level user of R, so this might be too simple for you, and it might contain some rookie mistakes.
 So please feel free to advise me if you have a better idea somewhere.
 - Sincerely, thanks!

 ### [00 The Basics](/File/00_Basics.md)